 How Common Is Atopic Dermatitis?

-This type of allergic dermatitis is a common problem, affecting around one in eight of the cats that are referred for work ups to veterinarians specialising in veterinary dermatology.
+This type of allergic dermatitis is a common problem, affecting around one in eight of the cats that are referred for work ups to veterinarians specializing in veterinary dermatology.

 How Do Cats Get Atopic Dermatitis?